ash982/VulnCode/C/null_pointer_dereference/readme.md

 ```

 These functions are statically seeded and merged into:
-- **Rule 4 `$INNER` regex** — catches chained calls where a third-party nullable return is passed directly to another function without a NULL check
+- **Rules 1–4 `$FUNC`/`$INNER` regex** — catches discarded, unchecked-assigned, struct-member, and chained-call patterns involving third-party nullable returns
 - **Rule 5 taint sources** — tracks NULL propagation from third-party returns through the codebase

-Add new entries to `KNOWN_THIRD_PARTY_NULLABLE` whenever a third-party library function is found to return NULL and is used in chained calls or assigned without a check.
+Add new entries whenever a third-party library function is found to return NULL and appears in call sites without a check.
+Include a comment with the library name and the NULL condition.

+---

 ### Fitting trade-offs across all patterns